livepeer/LIPs/LIPs/LIP-73.md

 A solution to this problem is to deploy the protocol contracts to a [rollup](https://ethereum.org/en/developers/docs/scaling/layer-2-rollups/) anchored to L1.
 The gas fees for using contracts on a rollup are lower than the gas fees of using the same contracts on L1.
 However, there are a few considerations that need to be addressed in order to pursue this solution:

-- A specific rollup needs to be chosen and there are many rollups to chose from
+- A specific rollup needs to be chosen and there are many rollups to choose from
 - The L1 contracts already manage funds and state for many users so there needs to be a process by which funds and state can be migrated

 This proposal presents a design to address these points.